stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

 Before creating the add-on, we need to make sure to provide the details of the s3 bucket where HyperShift will be storing OIDC discovery information.
 The s3 bucket is a pre-req for the installation

 1. If you plan to provision hosted clusters on the AWS platform, create an OIDC s3 credential secret for the HyperShift operator, and name it `hypershift-operator-oidc-provider-s3-credentials`.
-It should reside in managed cluster namespace (i.e., the namespace of the managed cluster that will be used as the hosting service cluster).
+It should reside in the managed cluster namespace (i.e., the namespace of the managed cluster that will be used as the hosting service cluster).
 If you used `local-cluster`, then create the secret in the `local-cluster` namespace

     The secret must contain 3 fields: